Taya Lindley, LAc, MTCM, Dipl. OM

 Kelly Owens, ND

-When not seeing patients, she enjoys spending time with her family, gardening, camping, and cross-country skiing.Learn more about naturopathy.
+When she's not helping patients, Kelly enjoys spending time with her family, cooking and eating good foods, running, hiking, and cross-country skiing.Learn more about naturopathy.